Skip to main content

 Do I need to import my 1099 into CoinLedger?

-No, you should not import your Form 1099's into CoinLedger and you are not required to do so.
+No, you do not need to import your Form 1099's into CoinLedger.
 All you need to do to report your crypto on your taxes is import each exchange, wallet and blockchain you have used into CoinLedger.
 Our software will use this data to calculate your gains and losses as well as your crypto income for the year.

 This process essentially replaces the individual 1099 that you get from an exchange, since the information from your various 1099 forms are used to fill out the IRS Form 8949.
 CoinLedger automatically fills out the 8949 with this information (by calculating your gains and losses using your transaction history data), which saves you time and makes the process of filing your taxes considerably easier.